FAQs

 I’m thinking about selling my belongings online, do you recommend I do that?

 All consumers must make their own decision about what is best for them.
-There are a number of reasons why we believe we are a better option for selling online, including we pay instant cash, we are fully licensed and evaluate your item right in front of you.
+There are a number of reasons why we believe we are a better option than selling online, including we pay instant cash, we are fully licensed and evaluate your item right in front of you.
 Our transparent, legal, professional way of conducting business should give you peace of mind.
 Why wait for an unknown amount on a check coming through the mail when you could sell your item to us today, legally, at a high price for instant cash?

 Do you pay cash?